Find what you need, fast. Deka is pleased to offer our customized application guide.

 Unlike fuel consumption, a longer length of driving time can be both beneficial and detrimental to the longevity of a battery.
 Beneficial in the sense that frequent starting without enough time for the alternator to recharge the battery can be hard on it over time.
 Conventional automotive batteries perform best when they are at a full state of charge.

 Adversely, the longer the vehicle is in use, the more vibration and shaking it undergoes.
 This can also cause additional wear on the battery over time as well.
 The hardest scenario on a battery; however, is not using it at all.
-Battery that sit for long periods of time can loose power or self-discharge.
+Batteries that sit for long periods of time can lose power or self-discharge.
 If discharged for too long, this can cause permanent damage to the battery to the point where it cannot be recharged.